vicharak-in/shrike_fpga/Docs/Hardware_Quick_start_guide.rst

 ** Note**: The board can be powered using the USB Type C port or the header marked 3.3V.
 Do not power the board using both methods at the same time as this may damage the board.

 The voltage on the Type C should be 5V and the voltage on the header should be 3.3V.
 The board has a voltage regulator that converts the 5V to 3.3V for the RP2040 and the FPGA.
-The voltage on the PMOD connector is 3.3V and the voltage on the header marked 1.8V is 1.8V.
-The board has a voltage regulator that converts the 3.3V to 1.8V for the PMOD connector.
+The voltage on the PMOD connector is 3.3V.

 See `here <./FPGA_Programming.rst>`_  Guide to getting started with FPGA Programming.